matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 ### What changes are needed?

-The process described above works well for a system with a small set of relatively light supported operations. zkSync 2.0 supports general smart contract computation, and thus some principles had to be changed in order to preserve the stability of the network.
+The process described above works well for a system with a small set of relatively light supported operations. zkSync Era supports general smart contract computation, and thus some principles had to be changed in order to preserve the stability of the network.

 Firstly, all transactions need to be supported by the priority queue.
 Users may have their funds locked on an L2 smart contract, and not on their own L2 account.
 Therefore before moving their funds to L1, they need to send an `Execute` transaction to the zkSync network to release the funds from that smart contract first.